hideodaikoku/silent-valley/content/blog/08-hybrid-general-intelligence/index.md

 >*IT'S OKAY, IT WILL ONLY LAST A MINUTE* 🐁

-**APH^EX^** placed her on the table.
+**APH^EX^** placed her gently on the table.
 A floating chainsaw and surgical knife came towards her hovering right beneath her head over her torso.
 It inched closer, and closer.. and closer.

+He paused.

 > *WAIT A MINUTE.
 WHAT'S THAT?
 WHERE IS YOUR **+CORE+**?
 WHERE DID IT GO?* 🐁